OpenNebula/docs/source/design_and_installation/storage/vmware_ds.rst

 -  The ESX servers needs to present or mount (as iSCSI, NFS or local storage) both the ``system`` datastore and the ``image`` datastore (naming them with just the <datastore-id>, for instance ``0`` for the ``system`` datastore and ``1`` for the ``image`` datastore).

-.. warning:: The system datastore can be other than the default one (”“0””).
+.. warning:: The system datastore can be other than the default one (``0``).
 In this case, the ESX will need to mount the datastore *with the same id as the datastores has in OpenNebula*.
-More details in the :ref:`System Datastore Guide <system_ds#the_system_datastore_for_multi-cluster_setups>`.
+More details in the :ref:`System Datastore Guide <system_ds>`.

 OpenNebula Configuration
 ========================